CANopenNode/CANopenDemo/tutorial/README.md

     can0  704   [1]  7F
     can0  701   [1]  7F

 Now there are heartbeat messages from each device in one second intervals.
-7F means device is in NMT pre-operational state, see #CO_NMT_internalState_t.
+7F means device is in NMT pre-operational state, see @ref CO_NMT_internalState_t.
 There is also one SDO communication cycle with demoDevice.
 SDO communication cycle with canopend is not visible, because it executes internally.